Jancita Eagle Deer: Later life

-In the fall of 1974, before the election for state attorney general, for which Janklow was the Republican Party candidate, AIM leader Dennis Banks encouraged Eagle Deer to testify to the tribal court about the rape case to try to gain justice.
+In the fall of 1974, Janklow was the Republican Party candidate for state attorney general.
+AIM leader and tribal attorney Dennis Banks encouraged Eagle Deer to testify to the tribal court about the rape case to try to gain justice.
 Anna Mae Aquash, another high-ranking AIM member, had located Eagle Deer in Iowa, where she had gone to escape rumors about the incident.
 Aquash persuaded the young woman to return to the Rosebud Reservation to testify.

 Eagle Deer testified at court.
 Janklow failed to appear in response to a BIA summons served through a US Marshal.
 Eagle Deer filed a petition (through her attorney Larry Leventhal and tribal attorney Dennis Banks) to disbar Janklow from the tribal court, to prevent him from practicing at the reservation.

-In their book on this period, Mario Gonzales, who served as judge of the Tribal Court, and the writer Elizabeth Cook-Lynn said the BIA allegedly had sent the police investigation files of the rape charges to its Aberdeen, South Dakota office to keep it out of the hands of the Tribal Court.
+In their 1998 book on this period, Mario Gonzales, who served as judge of the Tribal Court, and the writer Elizabeth Cook-Lynn said the BIA allegedly had sent the police investigation files of the rape charges to its Aberdeen, South Dakota office to keep it out of the hands of the Tribal Court.
 The tribal court issued two misdemeanor warrants against Janklow and granted Eagle Deer's petition to disbar Janklow from practicing law on the Rosebud Reservation.

 No arrest was made, and Janklow denied all allegations connected with the rape case.
 The writer Peter Matthiessen included a statement by Banks on this issue in his book, In the Spirit of Crazy Horse (1983).
-Publication in paperback was delayed as Janklow sued both the author and publisher Viking Press for libel, but his suits were finally dismissed by the federal courts because of protection of free speech under the Constitution's First Amendment.
+Publication in paperback was delayed as Janklow sued both the author and publisher Viking Press for libel.
+His suits were finally dismissed by the federal courts because of protection of free speech under the Constitution's First Amendment.